pschanely/CrossHair/doc/source/kinds_of_contracts.rst

   This is because it is symbolically executing the sophisticated logic inside hypothesis that generates your tests' inputs.

   - With effort, we can make improvements.
-Vote with emoji rections in `this bug <https://github.com/pschanely/CrossHair/issues/45>`__.
+Vote with emoji reactions in `this bug <https://github.com/pschanely/CrossHair/issues/45>`__.